wcgan/cs5246project/README.txt

 Note that the model files are defined in bertclassifier_new.py.
 Besides the attention model, we include 4 other experimental model options: "1hid": introduce an additional single hidden-layer MLP on top of [CLS] hidden state, "2hid": introduce 2 hidden-layers MLP, "noparam": does not introduce any new parameters, "full": use residual connections from all [CLS] intermediate hidden states.

-6. To fine-tune BERT with adversarial training,
+6. To fine-tune BERT with adversarial training, please refer to the folder /bert_adv.